VISITORS' GALLERY

 making.

-as well as a custom-build option whereby the customer could take his choice on
+the first year or two at least, custom-build options were offered whereby the customer could take his choice on

 specification by filling in a special Hofner order form that listed every